MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 - Use SSH key-pairs for Linux account access instead of passwords.
 - Disable password-protected Linux accounts and enable only on request for a short period.
-- Disable sign-in access for privileged Linux accounts (that is, root, oracle, etc.), which allows sign-in access only to personalized accounts.
+- Disable sign-in access for privileged Linux accounts (that is, root, oracle, and others), which allows sign-in access only to personalized accounts.
-- Use "sudo" to grant access to privileged Linux accounts (that is, root, oracle, etc.) from personalized accounts instead of direct sign-in.
+- Use "sudo" to grant access to privileged Linux accounts (that is, root, oracle, and others) from personalized accounts instead of direct sign-in.
 - Ensure that Linux audit trail logs and "sudo" access logs are captured into Azure Monitor Logs by using Linux SYSLOG utility.
 - Apply security patches and operating system patches and updates regularly from trusted sources only.
 - Implement restrictions to limit access to the operating system.